Color Guard FAQs

 - If I am selected, do I have to participate in all performances of the USA Jaguar Marching Band?

 YES!
 As a member of the Color Guard, you are expected to participate in all performances.
-You will also be expected to follow and adhere to all rules, policies, and procedures in the Marching Band Handbook as well as the course syllabus.
+You will also be expected to follow and adhere to all rules, policies, and procedures in the Jaguar Marching Band Handbook as well as the course syllabus.

 - If I am selected, do I have to attend Band Camp in August?

 YES!
 Attendance at Band Camp is required!
+(Certain exceptions are made for students marching drum corps)

 - What is the rehearsal schedule after classes begin?